-Course Co-Director: Brian Anziska, M.D.
-(917) 760-0879 Course Co-Director: Lisa Merlin, M.D.
-(917) 760-0919
+Course Co-Director: Brian Anziska, M.D. beeper (917) 760-0879 Course Co-Director: Lisa Merlin, M.D. office phone (718) 270-3957

-Medical Student Coordinator: Nathalie Deare (718) 270-2945 Room#: UHB A6-345
+Medical Student Coordinator: Nathalie Deare office phone (718) 270-2945; Room#: UHB A6-345

 Clerkship Description: The clerkship provides experience in the physical examination, assessment, work-up and management of patients with acute and chronic neurological conditions.
-Students are assigned patients for whom they assume responsibility under the supervision of resident and attending neurologists.
+Students are assigned inpatients for whom they assume responsibility under the supervision of resident and attending neurologists.
 Students participate in weekly clinical conferences and outpatient clinics, and are introduced to the use of neurological tests, such as EEG, EMG, CT scans, MRI scanning, cerebral MR angiography, and lumbar puncture.